petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 If you're migrating an existing customization and you're using various `Sysprep` or `waagent` commands, you can try the VM Image Builder generic commands.
 If the VM creation fails, use your previous `Sysprep` or `waagent` commands.

 Let's suppose that you used VM Image Builder successfully to create a Windows custom image, but you failed to create a VM successfully from the image.
 For example, the VM creation fails to finish or it times out.
-In this event, do either of the following:
+In this event, do either of the following tasks:

 - Review the Windows Server `Sysprep` documentation.
 - Raise a support request with the Windows Server `Sysprep` customer support team.
 That team can help troubleshoot your issue and advise you on the correct `Sysprep` command.